robertorcosta/azure-docs.pt-br/articles/iot-hub/quickstart-device-streams-echo-nodejs.md

 ### <a name="run-the-device-side-application"></a>Executar o aplicativo do lado do dispositivo

 Como mencionado anteriormente, o SDK do Node.js do Hub IoT dá suporte somente a fluxos de dispositivos no lado do serviço.
-Para o aplicativo no lado do dispositivo, use o programa de dispositivo que acompanha disponível em um destes inícios rápidos:
+Para um aplicativo do lado do dispositivo, use os programas de dispositivo complementares disponíveis nestes inícios rápidos:

    * [Comunicação com aplicativos de dispositivo no C por meio de fluxos de dispositivos do Hub IoT](./quickstart-device-streams-echo-c.md)